wp-plugins/simple-history/readme.txt

 * see what articles have been created, modified or deleted
 * see what attachments have been uploaded, modified or deleted
 * see what plugins that have been activated or deactivated
+* search through the history/log to find the change/post/article you are looking for

-All **changes are also available as a RSS feed** so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.
+There is also a **RSS feed of changes** available, so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.

 It’s a plugin that is good to have on websites where several people are